DPCobb/d-cli/README.md

 A Basic PHP CLI App Framework.
 This project is dependency free and meant to be a lightweight starting point for PHP CLI applications.

-A work in progress demo project and be found [here](https://github.com/DPCobb/dbver).
+A work in progress demo project can be found [here](https://github.com/DPCobb/dbver).

 ***These docs are a work in progress as this project is still in development.***